 Posted: 24th February 2021

 Covering nearly 423,000 square kilometres, this ancient region has fewer people per square kilometre than almost any other place on Earth.
 Despite its remoteness, there are several ways to reach the Kimberley depending on your time and budget.

 Kununurra and Broome are the two major gateway towns in the Kimberley, and both are must-visits for a true Kimberley experience.

 Often referred to as the gateway to the East Kimberley, Kununurra is the place to go if its rugged adventure that you are chasing.
 Located just 42 kilometres from the WA/NT border, iconic Australian destinations such as El Questro, Purnululu National Park, Lake Argyle and the Mitchell Falls are all within reach from Kununurra.
 It’s the perfect place for an adventure of a lifetime with many waterfalls, 4WD tracks, hiking trails and fishing spots on offer.

 The fastest way to get to Kununurra is by plane.
-There are direct flights between Kununurra from Darwin and Perth.
+There are regular flights with Nexus Airlines between Broome, Kununurra and Darwin, with other carriers flying in direct from Perth.

 By car, the most popular way is from Darwin.
 The Stuart Highway will take you from Darwin to Katherine before turning onto the Victoria Highway, leading you across the border and into Kununurra.
 The entire journey from Darwin to Kununurra is approximately 848 kilometres.
 Alternatively, the Great Northern Highway between Perth and Kununurra is sealed and has plenty of stops along the way.
 We recommend a week at least to capture the beauty of this part of the country.